-“Pentecost” is significant in both the Old and the New Testaments.
-Pentecost is actually the Greek name for a festival known in the Old Testament as the Feast of Weeks (Leviticus 23:15; Deuteronomy 16:9).
+Pentecost is significant in both the Old and New Testaments.
+“Pentecost” is actually the Greek name for a festival known in the Old Testament as the Feast of Weeks (Leviticus 23:15; Deuteronomy 16:9).
 The Greek word means “fifty” and refers to the fifty days that have elapsed since the wave offering of Passover.
 The Feast of Weeks celebrated the end of the grain harvest.
 Most interesting, however, is its use in Joel and Acts.
-Looking back to Joel’s prophecy (Joel 2:8-32) and forward to the promise of the Holy Spirit in Christ’s last words on earth before His ascension into heaven (Acts 1:8), Pentecost signals the beginning of the church age.
+Looking back to Joel’s prophecy (Joel 2:28–32) and forward to the promise of the Holy Spirit in Christ’s last words on earth before His ascension into heaven (Acts 1:8), Pentecost signals the beginning of the church age.

 The description of fire and wind mentioned in the Pentecost account resounds throughout the Old and the New Testament.
-The wind at Pentecost was “rushing” and “mighty,” a powerful wind that nevertheless did not extinguish the tongues of fire.
+The sound of the wind at Pentecost was “rushing” and “mighty.”
 Scriptural references to the power of wind (always understood to be under God’s control) abound.
 Exodus 10:13; Psalm 18:42 and Isaiah 11:15 in the Old Testament and Matthew 14:23–32 in the New Testament are only a few examples.
 More significant than wind as power is wind as life in the Old Testament (Job 12:10) and as spirit in the New (John 3:8).
-Just as the first Adam received the breath of physical life (Genesis 2:7), so the second Adam, Jesus, brings the breath of spiritual life.
-The idea of spiritual life as generated by the Holy Spirit is certainly implicit in the wind at Pentecost.
+Just as the first Adam received the breath of physical life (Genesis 2:7), so the last Adam, Jesus, brings the breath of spiritual life.
+The idea of spiritual life as generated by the Holy Spirit is certainly implicit in the sound of the wind at Pentecost.